abs-sayem/english_language_test/ielts/reading/readme.md

 There will be diagrams and diagram related statement completion questions like below.
 We have to answer the questions form passage.

 *`Do the following statements agree with the information given in Reading Passage 2?` Write <br> **True** - if the statemant agrees with the information <br> **False** - if the statement contradicts the information <br> **Not Given** - if there in no information on his.*<br>
-**>** The Falkirk Wheel has linked the Forth and Clyde Canal with the Union Canal for the first time in their history.
+**>** The Falkirk Wheel has linked the Forth and Clyde Canal with the Union Canal for the first time in their history.<br>
 **>** There was some opposition to the design of the Falkirk Wheel at first.

 **Key Problems:**